Home » Topics » Ag Pricing and Contracts » Custom Rates for Farm Services and Equipment Rental

 How to determine rates of farm services in Wisconsin

-The Custom Rate Guide (2020) summarizes rates paid by Wisconsin farmers who hired custom work, custom operators and farmers who performed custom work, and machinery dealers who rented out equipment for field operations including:
+The Custom Rate Guide (2020) summarizes rates paid by Wisconsin farmers who hired custom work, custom operators and farmers who performed custom work, and machinery dealers who rented out equipment for field operations:

 - Tillage